chang-zhao/easy-sortable/README.md

 # easy-sortable
-Simple fast vertical sortable plugin.
-It allows dragging between several lists.
+Simple sortable plugin.

 # What & Why
-The simplest possible sortable plugin for modern browsers, fast and responsive.
+* The simplest possible sortable plugin for modern browsers.
+* Fast and responsive.
 No lags, no stuttering.
+* Allows dragging between several lists.
+(Only vertical dragging).

 It uses jQuery for bindung & DOM manipulations, and CSS3 transitions for animations.